HOW TO FIND THE BEST VIEWS IN DUBAI AND SEE IT FROM ABOVE

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.

-Why is Downtown Dubai one of the best places to go?
+What makes Downtown special?
 Well, first of all, because it is home to the tallest building in the world… Burj Khalifa!

 Tip: If you want to visit the top of Burj Khalifa, book your tickets in advance.

-Whether you are a shopper or not, the mall is more than a compilation of different retail stores and restaurants and so it is a must-see place in Dubai.
-You´ll find popular Dubai attractions, like the Aquarium, KidZania, or an Ice Rink and it is probably one of craziest places to visit.
+Whether you are a shopper or not, the mall is more than a compilation of different retail stores and restaurants and so it is a must-see place.
+You´ll find popular Dubai attractions, like the Aquarium, KidZania, or an Ice Rink and it is probably one of craziest places to visit in Dubai.

 But even if you just stroll through the area, you´ll stumble upon some weirdish things, like figures that kids especially will enjoy, or people who like modern art… I, who am neither of those things, was just left… surprised.
-Nevertheless, I smiled when I stumbled upon those figures here and there, and they might be some kind of secret Dubai tourist attraction…
+Nevertheless, I smiled when I stumbled upon those figures here and there, and they might be some kind of a secret tourist attraction.

 If you are into opera, ballet, or theater, you will love the Opera in Dubai, which opened in 2016 and is a few minutes walk from Dubai Fountain.